jonasesser/gp-docs/servers/Instances/instances.md

 ## Crossing Roads

+This is the main Server instance [Multilingual | altv voice]

 Listed on the alt:V server list.
 You can directly connect to it through alt:V Client.

 Link: [https://altv.run/mygp](https://altv.run/mygp)